California Fatal Bicycle Accident & Wrongful Death Guide

 • A commercial or delivery vehicle operator

-• A defective bicycle or safety product
+• A bicycle or safety equipment manufacturer with a defective product

 Who Can File a Wrongful Death Claim in California?